jsfiddle/togetherjs/site/docs/index.md

     Typically if you use `togetherjs.js` you'll get the unminimized and uncombined code, with each module loaded lazily.
 If you use `togetherjs-min.js` you get the combined code.
 But if you want to override that more dynamically, you can use this setting.

 `TogetherJSConfig_findRoom`:
     To see this in action, check out the examples.
-This setting auto-starts TogetherJS, and assigns people to a room.
+This setting assigns people to a room.
 If you use a single string, this will be the name of the room; for instance: `TogetherJSConfig_findRoom = "my_site_com_users"`.
 You can also assign people to a series of rooms with maximum occupancy (what our examples do): `TogetherJSConfig_findRoom = {prefix: "my_site_com_users", max: 5}`

+`TogetherJSConfig_autoStart`:
+    If true then start TogetherJS automatically.
+Note TogetherJS already starts automatically when a session is continued, so if you just always call `TogetherJS()` then you might cause TogetherJS to stop.
+Note you must set this as `TogetherJSConfig_autoStart = true`, not using `TogetherJS.config("autoStart", true)` (it must be set when TogetherJS loads).
+Anyone who autostarts a session will not be considered the session creator.

 `TogetherJSConfig_suppressJoinConfirmation`:
     When a person is invited to a session, they'll be asked if they want to join in browsing with the other person.
 Set this to `true` and they won't be asked to confirm joining.
 Useful when combined with `findRoom`.